LiamD88/milestone-project-1-eminem/TESTING.md

 2. Hero Image

-    * This was initally causing me problems as I just placed the image on the page and it just was too big.
+    * This was initially causing me problems as I just placed the image on the page and it just was too big.
 I fixed the issue by applying the same idea I had with hero image on the home page.
       The image was added to the page with a class and added on my css page.
 This allowed the image to stretch on larger screens and center on smaller devices.
 Tested again in developer tools and no issues.

 3. Competition Text